Love watching Marie Kondo on her Netflix show, “Tidying Up With Marie Kondo.”

 Her simple concept is

-She calls her method “KonMari” and based her book about this “The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing.”
+She calls her method “KonMari” and based her book on this “The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing.”

 The central Kondo approach is KonMari and if something “Spark joy” in life and this is based around the business manufacturing method 5S which was begun by Toyota Motor Company and then transferred to be used in the home.